mfroeling/MuscleAtlas-website/pages/muscles/muscle_leg_fibularislongus.md

 layout: page
 permalink: /muscle/leg/fibularislongus/

-title: 'The fibularislongus muscle of the leg'
+title: 'The fibularis longus muscle of the leg'
 subheadline: 'Images and discription'

 header: no